Office-to-Apartment Conversion: Are They Right for Your Building?

 Conversely, demand for commercial office buildings is in retreat — and many experts predict that this downturn may be permanent.
 As a result, developers across the country are sitting on millions of square feet of unoccupied office space.
 In New York City alone, there are almost 75 million square feet of vacant office space.

-To start bringing in residents and avoiding vacancies, many developers are considering office-to-apartment conversions.
+To start attracting residents and avoid vacancies, many developers are considering office-to-apartment conversions.

 Learn about the stages of the real estate cycle with ButterflyMX: